ckRobinson/multi-column_markdown/README.md

 ---
 ## **A Word On Live Preview**
 ---
-Live preivew has been supported in Multi-Column Markdown, however cross compatibilty with other plugins, anything that requires interaction (IE: button clicks), and more advanced, non-naitive markdown, Obsidian features may or may not be supported in this mode.
+Live preview has been supported in Multi-Column Markdown, however cross compatibilty with other plugins, anything that requires interaction (IE: button clicks), and more advanced, non-native markdown, Obsidian features may or may not be supported in this mode.

 Due to how custom live preview plugins are implemented within CodeMirror6 and hook into Obsidian, I can not guarentee all plugins will render properly within live preview at this point.
 Plugins that do not render their content immediatly, such as needing to wait for a dataview query, do not render properly.